bajicluka01/recommender/README.md

-Pyhton implementation of various recommender systems
+Pyhton implementation of various recommender systems, developed in 2019 for the purposes of the FRI course Decision Systems.